xiexr/SuperDecode/README.md

 HiDecode: high-throughput mutation analysis from NGS data of pooled amplicons.
 LaDecode: long and accurate mutation analysis from long-read sequencing (TGS) data of pooled long-amplicons.
 We provide detailed expermental procedures and package usages for each module.
+Please refer to the "SuperDecode_document.pdf".

+## How to contact us?
+You can contact us by E-mail (xiexianrong@scau.edu.cn).

+## Statement
+SuperDecode is freely available to non-commercial users.
+For commercial using, please contact us.